 Therefore, it was pretty expected to see the instrument find its way into many different genres, going way outside of rock, metal, blues, and jazz where it initially became popular.
 What’s more, we even saw the rise of synth guitars in many shapes and forms, but that’s a whole different discussion.

 What we really want to focus on in this piece is the topic of electric guitar amps.
 Well, also acoustic guitar amps, but we’ll get to that in time.
+If you are only interested into modelling amps in your computer, please read our article on Amplitube vs Guitar Rig by clicking here!

 Ever since their inception, guitar amps have been changing the world of music, delivering the amplified guitar sound to the members of bigger or smaller ensembles or bands, as well as those involved in studio recordings.